 - Successfully negotiated a higher compensation payment for an employee who was dismissed by way of redundancy, doubling the original compensation payment offered.

 - F v JLL and CP – acted for a beneficiary at mediation following the failure of executors to effectively administer an estate.
 Settled confidentially at mediation.

 - Acted for an employer pursuing an ex-employee for fraudulent actions.
 Settled confidentially at mediation.

 - Acted for a franchisee with multiple franchises in a High Court misrepresentation claim.

 - Advised employers on the redundancy process.

-- Acted on behalf of an international designer to recover outstanding debts owed by a manufacturer and negotiate a new trade agreement.
+- Acted on behalf of an international designer to settle disputes and negotiate a new trade agreement.